jsdbroughton/jsdbroughton/README.md

-I support AECO industry professionals to deliver high quality, efficient and joyous places, spaces and infrastructure.
+I'm Jonathon and I support AECO industry professionals to deliver high quality, efficient and joyous places, spaces and infrastructure.

 I help clients and management teams provide a sustainable business platform from which design can prosper by leveraging data, virtual design, technology and information analysis.